jiaqili0714/portfolio/mini-projects/infrastructural-analysis/README.md

 ## Analyzing the data infrastructure

 You should identify five reputable sources that describe something about the history of this data infrastructure.
-Create an annotated bibliography that provides a full citation for the source and includes 2-3 sentences detailing what you learn from that source.
+Create an annotated bibliography in `infrastructural-analysis-annotated-bib.Rmd` that provides a full citation for the source and includes 2-3 sentences detailing what you learn from that source.

 Then you should navigate through the documentation for the infrastructure, reflecting on how concepts are organized and sub-organized, along with notable absences.
 What cultural stories does this infrastructure convey?
 How does the infrastructure reflect the socio-cultural conditions that when into its creation?